thegiftofgabes/fantasypunk-netlify/content/quickstart/_06-conversation.md

 > Tip: always count the die that falls further away from you, or use a die of a different colour or size, or always count the first die you roll in the pool as the Burden Die.

 ## personal pool
+- can be given away for a 1d6 help
+-

 ## community pool